QILINXIE02/QILINXIE02/README.md

 - 👋 Hi, I’m Qilin Xie, a full stack JS developer based in Portland, OR area.
-- 👀 I’m passionate in leveraging tech for impactful solutions such as briding the connection of education and technology by hosting a coding program.
+- 👀 I’m passionate in leveraging tech for impactful solutions such as bridging the connection of education and technology by hosting a coding program.
 - 💞️ I’m looking to collaborate on projects that merge coding and education.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/qilinxie/)